ddd-crew/aggregate-design-canvas/README.md

 #### Aggregate concurrency conflict chance evaluation chart
 ![Aggregate concurrency conflict chance evaluation chart](resources/aggregate-concurency-conflict-chance-evaluation-chart.png "Aggregate concurrency conflict chance evaluation chart")

 Putting these metrics on a graph will give you a rough estimate of a Concurrency conflict chance, which is what we are ultimately looking for.
 Plotting both Avg and Max for multiple alternatives will allow you to explicitly talk about the throughput tradeoffs.
-Generally speaking aiming for a small chance of conflict will deliver better customer experience, but will also increase the complexity of implementation.
-Or if we put it in a different way - bigger aggregates will have higher chance of concurrency conflict, but less policies to correct data.
+Generally speaking, aiming for a small chance of conflict will deliver better customer experience, but will also increase the complexity of implementation.
+Or if we put it in a different way: bigger aggregates will have higher chance of concurrency conflict, but less policies to correct data.

 ### 9. Size

 The last section of the canvas will help you estimate the hypothetical size of the aggregate.
 In this case the size itself is being measured in the number of events per aggregate instance.
 In some domains events are smaller, and in others much larger, so please remember about it during evaluation.

 The Event growth rate metric should estimate how many events are appended to a single aggregate instance.
-The Lifetime of an instance will tell us how long the instance is going to live and as a consequence how many events will be accumulates and fetched when we need to process a new command.
+The Lifetime of an instance will tell us how long the instance is going to live and as a consequence how many events will be accumulated and fetched when we need to process a new command.

 #### Aggregate size evaluation chart
 ![Aggregate size evaluation chart](resources/aggregate-size-evaluation-chart.png "Aggregate size evaluation chart")

 Medium and large number of events might impact the customer experience and make the command handling slow.
-Fortunately in most cases this can be dealt with using snapshots.
+Fortunately, in most cases this can be dealt with using snapshots.
 Another thing to look for are long-lived instances (potentially infinite).
-This might cause problems when it comes to data archivization and ever growing streams.
+This might cause problems when it comes to archiving data and ever growing streams.
 For that reason it’s usually a good heuristic to scope the aggregate to a specific time period (e.g. billing period).

 ## Additional Resources